 When the TXVECTOR parameter LTF_SEQUENCE is present and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_SEQUENCE, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
 The number of Secure HE-LTF will depend on the sum of: N_HE-LTF times LTF_REP, across all users.
 In this case, the repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
 The randomized HE-LTF sequences are different for HE-LTF repetitions.

 The Secure HE-LTF for each user are concatenated one after another to a maximum of 64 Secure HE-LTF.
+The sum Tx power across all the Nsts in each user’s secure HE-LTF field shall stay the same.